United States Air Force Fire Protection: History

 The Air Force opened its first firefighting school at Lowry Air Force Base, which moved to Greenville AFB, MS, and, in 1964 to Chanute Air Force Base in Illinois.
 In 1992, the school was moved finally to Goodfellow AFB in San Angelo, Texas and was named the Louis F. Garland Department of Defense Fire Academy, where it still trains firefighters from every branch of the Armed Forces.

 In the early days of the Air Force fire service, the Fire Chief was a civilian position only.
 The Air Force struggled to maintain adequate numbers of firefighters because the airmen knew they would never be able to become fire chief as a member of the Armed Services.

 Organization

-The top firefighter position in the Air Force, the "top Fire Chief," is the Air Force Chief of Fire & Emergency Services Division of the Air Force Civil Engineer Center Readiness Directorate, and is identified by the abbreviation CXF.
-The CXF is one of six subject matter experts in the Readiness Directorate (CX) and establishes technical and administrative policy guidance for fire emergency operations.
+The top firefighter position in the Air Force, "The Air Force Fire Chief," is the most senior fire chief position and runs the Department of the Air Force Fire & Emergency Services Branch (HAF/A4CXF) within the Readiness Division (HAF/A4CX), Director of Civil Engineers (HAF/A4C).
+The CXF is one of six Branches in the Readiness Division (CX) and establishes policy and guidance for Air and Space Force Fire & Services.

 Outside of the basic positions listed above, there are additional titles that exist within the fire service: